The Screenwriter's Simple Guide to Writing TV Scripts

 Film and TV are very similar forms of storytelling, but there are certainly some differences you'll need to be aware of if you're interested in writing for television.
 In this guide, we'll show you what those differences are, as well as how to become a pro at formatting, structuring, and preparing yourself for a career in the TV industry.

-With film, you're generally telling a story that is contained within the time frame of ninety minutes to two hours plus.
+With film, you're generally telling a story that is contained within the time frame of 90 minutes to over two hours.
 Such a story usually follows a basic three-act structure — or a variation of it (i.e. Memento) — where we see a character thrust into a conflict, struggle through it, and then eventually succumb to it or work their way out of it.
-There's immediate closure, unless you're writing for a major studio franchise that can leave some story elements open to sequels.
+There's immediate closure unless you're writing for a major studio franchise that can leave some story elements open to sequels.